 For complete information, see The Database Mirroring Endpoint (SQL Server).

 Create the availability group

-Create the availability group.
-In order to create the availability group for HA on Linux, use the CREATE AVAILABILITY GROUP Transact-SQL DDL with
+Create the availability group for high availability on Linux.
+Use the CREATE AVAILABILITY GROUP with

 CLUSTER_TYPE = EXTERNAL.

-CLUSTER_TYPE option specifies that the an external cluster entity manages the availability group.
+CLUSTER_TYPE = EXTERNALSpecifies that an external cluster entity manages the availability group.
 Pacemaker is an example of an external cluster entity.
-When the availability group
+When the availability group cluster type is external,

-The following Transact-SQL script creates an availability group for HA named
+The following Transact-SQL scripts creates an availability group for high availability named

 ag1.
 The script configures the availability group replicas with